SuperDARN/rst/docs/references/general/filename.md

 -->

 This information is sourced from the RFC: 0002 previously in the RST RFC documentation that was written by R.J.
 Barnes.
-For the filenaming convention, it is expected the Data Standards Working Group documentation will make information presented here obsolete.

 # Filename Format Definition